Korrasami1/Unreal-Workshop-5.6/README.md

 Project Setup is the first release, you can then follow step by step with Workshop Instructions via a PowerPoint Presentation: [Unreal Workshops]()

 ## Part 1 - Cinematics
+- Environment Setup
 - Sequencer
-- Camera Possession (Triggering Cutscenes)
 - Camera Rigs
 - Particle Systems
+- Character & Audio
+- Camera Possession
 - Rendering into a Video

 ## Part 2 - Gameplay
 - How Unreal Engine Works